Bering Strait crossing

 A Bering Strait crossing is a hypothetical bridge or tunnel that would span the relatively narrow and shallow Bering Strait between the Chukotka Peninsula in Russia and the Seward Peninsula in the U.S. state of Alaska.
-The crossing would provide a connection linking the Americas and Eurasia.
+The crossing would provide a connection linking the Americas and Afro-Eurasia.

 With the two Diomede Islands between the peninsulas, the Bering Strait could be spanned by a bridge or tunnel.

 There have been several proposals for a Bering Strait crossing made by various individuals and media outlets.
 The names used for them include "The Intercontinental Peace Bridge" and "Eurasia–America Transport Link".
-Tunnel names have included "TKM–World Link" and "AmerAsian Peace Tunnel".
+Tunnel names have included "TKM–World Link", "AmerAsian Peace Tunnel" and InterBering.
 In April 2007, Russian government officials told the press that the Russian government would back a US$65 billion plan by a consortium of companies to build a Bering Strait tunnel.

 History

 19th century

-The concept of an overland connection crossing the Bering Strait goes back before the 20th century.
+The concept of an overland connection crossing the Bering Strait goes back to the 19th century.
 William Gilpin, first governor of the Colorado Territory, envisaged a vast "Cosmopolitan Railway" in 1890 linking the entire world through a series of railways.

 Two years later, Joseph Strauss, who went on to design over 400 bridges, and then serve as the project engineer for the Golden Gate Bridge, put forward the first proposal for a Bering Strait rail bridge in his senior thesis.
 The project was presented to the government of the Russian Empire, but it was rejected.

 20th century

 In 1904, a syndicate of American railroad magnates proposed (through a French spokesman) a Siberian–Alaskan railroad from Cape Prince of Wales in Alaska through a tunnel under the Bering Strait and across northeastern Siberia to Irkutsk via Cape Dezhnev, Verkhnekolymsk, and Yakutsk (around 5000 km of railroad to build, plus over 3000 km in North America).
 The proposal was for a 90-year lease, and exclusive mineral rights for 8 mi each side of the right-of-way.
 It was debated by officials and finally turned down on March 20, 1907.

 Czar Nicholas II approved the American proposal in 1905 (only as a permission, not much financing from the Czar).
 Its cost was estimated at $65 million and $300 million, including all the railroads.
 These hopes were dashed with the outbreak of the 1905 Russian Revolution followed by World War I.

+There was a Nazi plan to create a wide-gauge railroad called the Breitspurbahn to connect the cities of Europe, India, China and ultimately North America via the Bering Strait.